If matter were stable all this time (but it isn’t …), then everything would be Fe56

 At the LHC in Geneva the discovery (with 5 sigma confidence) of a Higgs boson with mass estimated to be around 125.3GeV (CMS measure) – 126.0 GeV (Atlas measure) is confirmed.

-Fukushima, Japan: it is decided to discharge water from Chinook helicopters from above on reactors number 2 and 4 to cool them and prevent the core from melting.
-Then he tries by making firefighters’ vehicles approach with a powerful water cannon, but both attempts fail
+Fukushima, Japan: it was decided to discharge water from Chinook helicopters from above on reactors number 2 and 4 to cool them and prevent the core from melting.
+Then he tries by making firefighters’ vehicles approach with a powerful water cannon, but both attempts fail several

 Fukushima, Japan: fires and explosions also in reactors number 2 and 4.
 The 4 releases significant quantities of radiation due to the exposure of spent uranium rods stored in the upper part of the building, causing a fire.